 Are there any programs that connect prospective applicants with current students?
 How can I contact a current student?

-The Ambassadors Program runs throughout the academic year and provides you the opportunity to meet current students on-campus and to ask them many of the questions that you may have.
+The Class Visit Program runs throughout the academic year and provides you the opportunity to meet current students on campus and to ask them many of the questions that you may have.
+If you are not able to join us on campus, you can connect with students by contacting them via our student profile page, connecting with club leaders, or joining one of our online student panels.

 Do you accept transfer credits into the program?